johnwesterman/illumio_core/README.md

 ctl cluster-status
 ```

-If above everything statuses good open a browser and go to:
+If above everything looks good open a browser and go to:

 ```
 https://[pce_fqdn]:8443/login